TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/analysis/XTMFNetworkCalculator.md

 # **XTMF Network Calculator**
+This tool is used to perform calculations of the Emme network, including Links, Nodes, Transit Lines, and Transit Segments.

 ## **Using the Tool with Modeller**
 The tool is not callable from Emme Modeller.
 Please use XTMF.